-We look forward to welcoming all our new children and families to St John's over the next few months in preperation for the children starting school in September.
+We look forward to welcoming all our new children and families to St John's in September.

 Below are a few 'getting ready for school' posters to look at as well as some information below to read through so you know how you can be getting your child ready for starting their school journey!